ladybug-tools/ladybug-web/analemma-3d/readme.md

 ## Things To Do / Road Map / Wish List

+* Fix permalink support
+* Fix display of altitude and azimuth numbers
 * Add correct tilt to gnomen
 * Add multiple types of gnomen
 * Add choices of overlays of typical dial diagrams from history